CMSACEntry/CMSAC-2024-Tennis-Aggressiveness/tennis_cmsac.md

 final_data_rallies$diff <- final_data_rallies$reward - final_data_rallies$pred_xgb
 ```

+## Testing the models

-##Testing the models We import the dataset that has all of the possible
+We import the dataset that has all of the possible
-environment-action pairs.
+environment-action pairs (the output for script 5).
 We will eventually be inputting this into our
 model.
 We convert the factor variables into dummy variables and then
 input it separately into each model.